Local Deployment

 Recommended Hardware

-For the best clawdbot setup experience, we recommend the Mac Mini M4 with 16GB RAM.
+For the best openclaw setup experience, we recommend the Mac Mini M4 with 16GB RAM.
 The extra memory significantly improves performance when running multiple AI agents.

-Before installing Clawdbot on your Mac Mini, you'll need:
+Before installing Openclaw on your Mac Mini, you'll need:

 1. Homebrew - macOS package manager